 Three students have shared their Barnard journeys since they first arrived on campus four years ago.
 Here, the graduating seniors close out their college experience with one final look back.

 A year after COVID-19 became a national emergency, a campus-run project to monitor coronavirus in wastewater is part of a multi-pronged effort to keep the community safe during the pandemic.

 The recent National Science Foundation fellow is the third person in Barnard’s history to become a Gates Cambridge scholar.

 A collaboration between Professor Rae Silver and four Barnard affiliates yields exciting results for our understanding of circadian rhythms.

 With only 2% of STEM jobs held by Black women nationwide, Barnard community members discuss the importance of mentoring and retaining Black women who are interested in the sciences.

 Four students studying environmental science, neuroscience, economics, and biology share what it means to pursue STEM-based research at Barnard in a pandemic.

-The computer scientist discusses his latest research on internet searches for police reform.
+Roman Family Teaching & Research Fellow in computer science Adam Poliak discusses his latest research on internet searches for police reform.